The Bankrate promise

 Why should I consider the FAFSA?

-It’s always a good idea to fill out and submit the FAFSA every year because it’s the only way you can qualify for federal financial aid.
-Even if you don’t expect to need assistance with your tuition, room and board and other eligible expenses, having access to it can make a difference if your plans change.
+It’s always a good idea to fill out and submit the FAFSA every year because it’s the only way to qualify for federal financial aid.
+Even if you don’t think you’ll need assistance with your tuition, room and board and other eligible expenses, having access to it can make a difference if your financial situation changes.

 Basic FAFSA eligibility requirements